dacelee/Moac-Batch-Transfer/README.md

 Batch MOAC Transfer Utility
 ============================

-Load addresses and ether amounts from a CSV file and transfer all in a single batch.
+Load addresses and moac amounts from a CSV file and transfer all in a single batch.

 Helpful when you have a large amount of ethers need to be transferred to different accounts, for example in an ICO refunding process due to newly published regulation rules, this utility